protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 ###Step 4:###
 Generate, build and run the application.

-Generate the application as you did it in step1.
+Generate the application as you did it in step2 (Right click on *gen_BlinkyTutorial.launch -> Run As -> gen_BlinkyTutorial*).
+Once the code is generated, you are back in your  normal C-Development and you can compile and debug your code as usual.
 Build the generated code and download it to the target as you normally do it.

+Right click on the project -> Build Project
+Right click on the project -> Debug As -> DAVE C/C++ Application

 The LED1 should blink in a 300ms interval.

 Congratulations, you have built you first eTrice Application on top of the Dave&trade; drivers!!!